 The E80-HRX includes Aldes’ exclusive high speed on-demand boost for maximum ventilation, and FLEXControl, electronic calibration that eliminates the need for balancing dampers and maximizes overall efficiency.

-Aldes IQ-VFC is an intelligent ERV-integrated vertical fan coil for high-rise apartments, condominiums, and hotels.
-The IQ-VFC takes all the benefits of a standard vertical fan coil and builds in the energy-efficient ventilation of an Energy Recovery Ventilator (ERV).
+Climetec integral thermal recovery fan coil unit an intelligent ERV-integrated vertical fan coil for high-rise apartments, condominiums, and hotels.
+The CLS-HRV takes all the benefits of a standard vertical fan coil and builds in the energy-efficient ventilation of an Energy Recovery Ventilator (ERV).
 The result is a heating, cooling, and ventilation solution that works smarter, saves space, and reduces costs.
-Now available with NSF-certification.

 Aldes Airflow & Zone Control products are designed to introduce flexibility and dynamic control to any central ventilation system.
 These products correct common ventilation issues such as stack effect and poor airflow balance.
 Millions of Constant Airflow Regulators (CAR3) have been installed to precisely regulate building ventilation systems, which saves energy by reducing the load placed on heating and cooling systems.
 The Zone Register Terminal (ZRT) saves additional energy by boosting exhaust ventilation rates only when spaces are occupied, eliminating wasteful ventilation in unoccupied areas.

 The new dual adjustable model CAR3 Constant Airflow Regulator is a modulating orifice that automatically regulates airflows in duct systems to constant levels.
 The passive control element responds to duct pressure and requires no sensors or controls.